+Next we used these two prompts to instruct GPT-4 to compress each short story excerpt in the corpus.
 A separate instance of GPT-4 independent from the original model (i.e., in a separate chat conversation), was used to decompress the compressed text.
-Prompt engineering tactics on compression quality are discussed further in Section IV.
+By isolating chat conversations, we eliminated potential interference or leakage from the prompt to compress the original data.
+Prompt engineering tactics on compression quality are discussed further in Section V.

 To establish a baseline for comparison, Python's internal Zlib library [15] using the Deflate and Inflate algorithms was used for both compression and decompression to assess existing lossless compression methods.
-We compressed each short story excerpt twice, first with minimal compression (fastest) and second with maximal compression (slowest) by passing the level=1 and level=9, respectively.
+We compressed each short story excerpt twice, first with minimal compression and second with maximal compression by passing the level=0 and level=9, respectively.
 These results provide a basis to compare the effectiveness of GPT-4's compression capabilities.